 Towards the end of the day, the teens were waiting at the bus stop, waiting for a bus to take them to Ffraquhar.

-It was Percy running up to his best friend, "hey Percy, high five!"
+Thomas turned and saw it was Percy running up to his best friend, "hey Percy, high five!"

-Both teens hands slapped so loudly, that right away their hands started going red, but they didn't mind, they just laughed happily.
+Both teen's hands slapped so loudly, that right away their hands started going red, but they didn't mind, they just laughed happily.

 "Hey Percy, listen there's someone I would like you to meet."